menu icon

 I've included the photo of the meal plan here if you want to pin it, but there's a free printable PDF link at the bottom as well, so you can easily save and print.

-A November calendar with dinner ideas typed in for each day of the month.
+A November calendar with family dinner ideas written in for each night of the week, with Saturdays blank.

 So let's dive right in.